History of air traffic control in the United Kingdom: Training

 International Aeradio opened a controller school in West London in 1958, the largest of its kind, in the world.
 From 1966 this trained all Swiss controllers, for Radio Suisse.

 In the early 1960s, both military and civil radar operators were trained at a joint school at RAF Sopley.
 Sopley had the joint radar school from October 1960.
 Sopley remained jointly-run until December 1970, when only military personnel were trained.
 Sopley closed as radar school around August 1972.

 Around sixty countries would send ATC trainees to the College of Air Traffic Control (CATC) in Dorset, including Eastern Europe.
 Training was for three years, requiring 5 O-levels and 2 A-levels.
 Around 15% were female.

+Military

 The Central Air Traffic Control School RAF trained military ATC personnel from 1963; the first women ATC trainees began later in 1963.
 In 1984 Shawbury had 250 trainees a year, on a 17-week course.

+The RAF had radar and avionics training at RAF Locking, which moved to Shropshire around 1999 to be part of what is now the Defence School of Communications and Information Systems.